akeneo/pim-docs/import_and_export_data/guides/create-connector.rst

     # /src/Acme/Bundle/EnrichBundle/Resources/config/form_extensions/job_instance/csv_product_export_edit.yml

     extensions:
-        pim-job-instance-csv-product-export-edit-mapping:                        # The form extension code (can be whatever you want)
+        pim-job-instance-csv-product-export-notify-edit-mapping:                 # The form extension code (can be whatever you want)
             module: pim/job/product/edit/mapping                                 # The requirejs module we just created
-            parent: pim-job-instance-csv-product-export-edit-tabs                # The parent extension in the form where we want to be regisetred
+            parent: pim-job-instance-csv-product-export-notify-edit-tabs         # The parent extension in the form where we want to be registered
             aclResourceId: pim_importexport_export_profile_mapping_edit          # The user will need this ACL for this extension to be registered
             targetZone: container
             position: 140                                                        # The extension position